-These devices consist of a self-inflating bag (resuscitator bag) with a nonrebreathing valve mechanism and a soft mask that conforms to the tissues of the face; when connected to an oxygen supply, they deliver from 60 to 100% inspired oxygen.
-In the hands of experienced practitioners, a BVM device provides adequate temporary ventilation in many situations, allowing time to systematically achieve definitive airway control.
-However, if BVM ventilation is used for > 5 min, air is typically introduced into the stomach, and an NGT should be inserted to evacuate the accumulated air.
+Bag-valve-mask devices consist of a self-inflating bag (resuscitator bag) with a nonrebreathing valve mechanism and a soft mask that conforms to the tissues of the face; when connected to an oxygen supply, they deliver from 60 to 100% inspired oxygen (see also How To Do Bag-Valve-Mask Ventilation).
+In the hands of experienced practitioners, a bag-valve-mask device provides adequate temporary ventilation in many situations, allowing time to systematically achieve definitive airway control.
+However, if bag-valve-mask ventilation is used for > 5 minutes, air is typically introduced into the stomach, and an nasogastric tube should be inserted to evacuate the accumulated air.

-Bag-valve-mask devices do not maintain airway patency, so patients with soft-tissue relaxation require careful positioning and manual maneuvers (see Figure: Head and neck positioning to open the airway. and Jaw lift.), as well as additional devices to keep the airway open.
+Bag-valve-mask devices do not maintain airway patency, so patients with soft-tissue relaxation require careful positioning and manual maneuvers (see figures Head and neck positioning to open the airway and Jaw lift), as well as additional devices to keep the airway open.

 Several methods are used to select the proper size oropharyngeal airway, the most common being the distance between the corner of the patient’s mouth and the angle of the jaw.